Elenetta17/Project8-OpenClassrooms/README.md

 by allowing specific treatments for each species of fruit by developing intelligent picking robots.

-The start-up initially wants to make itself to the general public by developing a mobile application that allows users to take a picture of a fruit and get information about that fruit.
+The start-up initially wants to make itself known to the general public by developing a mobile application that allows users to take a picture of a fruit and get information about that fruit.

 This application will help to raise awareness